21 Lessons From Jesse Livermore: From Dirt to Riches to Suicide

 Never short against strong momentum, and don’t be too quick to take profits just because you think your trade has exceeded its profit potential.

 Wait for a reason to sell based on your trading plan rules.
 A short period of extremely high valuations is not a good reason to sell in and of itself.
-In fact, often times that marks the beginning of a parabolic move even higher.
+In fact, often that marks the beginning of a parabolic move even higher.

 11. I become a buyer as soon as a stock makes a new high on its movement after having had a normal reaction.